dietah/speedtest-cli-influx/README.md

       DB_NAME: "speedtest"
 ```

-I noticed some speed limitation which dissapeared when `network_mode` was set to `host`
+I noticed some speed limitation which disappeared when `network_mode` was set to `host`